demisto/content/Packs/MicrosoftCloudAppSecurity/Integrations/MicrosoftCloudAppSecurity/MicrosoftCloudAppSecurity_description.md

 To grant authorization, click [here](https://docs.microsoft.com/en-us/cloud-app-security/api-authentication) to view a detailed explanation of how to create the Server URL and User key (token).

 ## Custom Filters
-To filter the call results of the API (custom filter), make sure it matches the Microsoft Cloud App Security filtering format.
+To filter the call results of the API, make sure it matches the Microsoft Cloud App Security filtering format.
 Click [here](https://docs.microsoft.com/en-us/cloud-app-security/api-alerts#filters) for details.